Attorney General Sessions says President Trump's criticisms are "kind of hurtful"

 Trump told The New York Times last week Sessions — one of his earliest campaign supporters — "should have never recused himself.
 And if he was going to recuse himself he should have told me before he took the job and I would have picked somebody else."

+Thursday, Sessions said he still believed he "made the right decision" in recusing.

-The president has since refused to say if he'll fire Sessions, telling reporters last week that "time will tell" about the attorney general's fate.
+Since his initial comments, the president has refused to say if he'll fire Sessions, telling reporters last week that "time will tell" about the attorney general's fate.
 But top Republicans have warned the president against firing the former Alabama senator from his Department of Justice post.

 South Carolina Sen. Lindsey Graham warned Thursday that “there will be holy hell to pay” if he fires Attorney General Jeff Sessions, while Iowa Sen. Chuck Grassley tweeted Wednesday that the Judiciary Committee will not be able to consider an attorney general nomination this year because their calendar “is set for the rest of 2017.”